 Urban densification, maximisation of leasable space and increased energy efficiency tends to limit the exposure to daylight.
 Buildings are regularly being constructed in which most of the occupiable rooms do not fulfil the minimum statutory requirements concerning daylight.
 Nordic Ecolabelling wishes to inspire the construction of new buildings that deliver appropriate levels of daylight, since daylight creates a good indoor environment and promotes health and general well-being.
 The Nordic population risks not getting enough daylight, due to spending 90% of their time indoors.
-The consequences are long-term health problems such as disturbed sleep, seasonal depression, and diabetes.30.
+The consequences are long-term health problems such as disturbed sleep, seasonal depression, and diabetes30.

-Studies show that daylight increases productivity.31 and improves student performance.
+Studies show that daylight increases productivity31 and improves student performance.
 The aim of the requirement on educational buildings is to provide sufficient daylight in the rooms and areas where students spend the majority of their day.

 Most of the Nordic countries have a requirement for daylight in their national building codes, but the content of their legislation differs.
 That, together with cultural and architectural differences, makes it difficult to compare daylight expectations across the Nordic countries.
 The access to daylight must be balanced with concern for summer thermal comfort and energy use.
 Therefore, this requirement must be understood as part of a whole approach for improving the quality of the indoor environment.
-Since zoning plans often do not provide adequate conditions for sufficient daylight in residential buildings, there are possibilities for exemptions from the requirement for some apartments that do not reach the requirement level.
 The requirement is relevant for almost all building categories, except health centres and medical clinics (privacy reasons) and commercial areas.
-In hotels and conference facilities there are mainly short-term stays, and therefore not a requirement for minimum level of daylight provision.
+In hotels and conference facilities there is mainly shortterm stays, and therefore not a requirement for minimum level of daylight provision.
 It is however required to have a window to the outside in all hotel rooms.
-Buildings for cultural activities are used temporarily by the visitors and the different activities will have very diverse needs for lighting and daylight.
-Therefore, there are no requirements on daylight for the spaces used by the visitors.